 - Males under 30 born overseas to a Thai parent, not yet registered on a house registration in Thailand and who do not wish to expose themselves to military conscription by entering Thailand on a Thai passport; and

-- People struggling to put together the paperwork to get a Thai passport.
+- People struggling to put together the paperwork to get a Thai passport or get their Thai ID card issued in a prompt and timely fashion from a district office.

 So I’m a Thai citizen, but I’m not?